 Sepsis is often the response to negligent staff failing to treat an illness or bedsore in a nursing home or long-term care facility.
 The condition can be identified in various stages, from mild to near death.

-The three stages of sepsis include:
+The three stages of Sepsis include:

-- Sepsis – Initially, the body will release toxins into the bloodstream to fight the signs of infection, increasing body temperature over 101°F, with quick breathing and over 90 heartbeats per minute
+- Sepsis – Initially, the body will release toxins into the bloodstream to fight the signs of infection, increasing body temperature to over 101°F, with quick breathing and over 90 heartbeats per minute

-- Severe Sepsis – Without immediate treatment, sepsis can degrade to severe Sepsis, causing infrequent urination, decreased platelet count, declining mental function, difficulty breathing, abnormal heart rate, and abdominal pain
+- Severe Sepsis – Without immediate treatment, Sepsis can degrade to severe Sepsis, causing infrequent urination, decreased platelet count, declining mental function, difficulty breathing, abnormal heart rate, and abdominal pain

 - Septic Shock – In its final stage, requiring immediate medical attention to avoid death, septic shock involves all of the symptoms listed above with shallow blood pressure